ContainerSolutions/kubernetes-examples/README.md

 ## Why?

-I often find myself needing a chunk of yaml to hand to do demonstrate something specific, such as:
+At Container Solutions we find we regularly need chunks of YAML to  demonstrate something specific, such as:

 - A simple deployment